 If Chinese suppliers raise concerns over claims that pieces are defective, we can show them in person where the errors are, leaving them less ‘room’ to claim that there is no problem (which often happens when relying on emailing images back and forth).

-We also have a strong Supply Chain Management team that can handle the logistics aspect of it, and if needed order packaging materials etc.
+We also have a strong Supply Chain Management team that can handle the logistics aspect of it, and if needed order packaging materials, etc. If you subsequently use our 3PL to handle your fulfillment you’ll also enjoy these benefits, too.

 In comparison to Western rework companies, when working with a China-based RMA center like ours you get: